What happens next?

 “The pace of development is accelerating since the invitation from Transport Secretary Chris Grayling on 20 March 2018 for private sector investment proposals for southern rail access to Heathrow.”

 Mr Grayling stated that southern access to Heathrow is one of the first projects for which the UK Government is seeking market led proposals for improving the main line rail network in Great Britain.
-On 8 May 2018, the Government took the next step by issuing a Prior Information Notice seeking to develop market-led proposals for a new rail link connecting Heathrow Airport from the south with Waterloo and Surrey/Hampshire.
-The Government’s linked Market Sounding exercise is now exploring the appetite for developing proposals and sharing the development risk.
+On 8 May 2018, the Government took the next step by issuing a Prior Information Notice seeking to develop market-led proposals for a new rail link connecting Heathrow Airport from the south with Waterloo and Surrey/ Hampshire.
+HSRL made a major contribution to the Government’s Market Sounding exercise over the summer of 2018 and is looking forward to submitting its proposal to the Department for Transport, with a view to becoming the exclusive developer of a Southern Rail Link to Heathrow.

 HSRL’s position was encapsulated as follows by our Chair, Baroness Jo Valentine: